The Diet Chef

 So, you only need 10 ingredients - plus salt and pepper - to make this halibut recipe, and everything here should be easy enough to find in your nearest supermarket.

-Here's what you'll need to make these pan seared halibut fillets:
+Here's what you'll need to make these pan fried halibut fillets:

 • 1 lb Alaska halibut, cut in fillets